BOARD OF TRUSTEES

-I have a girl here at the school in year 8 and my older daughter went to Pauatahanui school right from year 0 - 8.
+Both of my daughters went to Pauatahanui school right from year 0 - 8.
 I have loved being involved at the school as a parent for several years and I'm really enjoying my role here in the school office.

 You can contact me through firstname.lastname@example.org

 Learning Coach - Vicki Judd

 Kia ora I have been at Pauatahanui School for about 10 years and loving every bit of it.
 I have two older children who attended Pauatahanui School.
 My children were the second generation to attend the school.
 I am looking forward to working with all the children and getting to know new faces.

 Hi I'm Mel and I've had the privilege of being part of the Pauatahanui School community for over 10 years, initially as a parent, then in the school office and currently as a learning coach for years 4/5/6.
 In my spare time I love to go adventuring with my husband and two teenagers, ride my horse, attend to my garden and spend time relaxing with family and friends.

 Hi, my name is Donna Hegan, I joined the awesome team at Pauatahanui School in 2020 after volunteering in by boys classes for a few years.
 I have two boys who attend the school and a husband who works in town.
 Before I had children I was an HR Manager at Sport and Recreation NZ and I still have a keen interest in Employment Law.

 Outside of school I make cakes and cupcakes as a small hobby business and I love reading, doing HIIT workouts and travelling.

 Our weekends are spent mostly outside with the boys sports, walking and on picnics.

 I love living and working in this area which has always been my home.